w-wieczorek/ConsoleCSI/README.md

     // ...
     alphabet : char list;

-    // The list of words that should be accepted by the result grammar. examples : SortedSet<string>;
+    // The list of words that should be accepted by the induced grammar. examples : SortedSet<string>;

-    // The list of words that should not be accepted by the result grammar. counterexamples : SortedSet<string>
+    // The list of words that should not be accepted by the induced grammar. counterexamples : SortedSet<string>
 }
 ```